Finders, Keepers (Saxena novel)

 Finders, Keepers is a novel by Sapan Saxena.
-The story takes place across the Indian subcontinent starting from the holy town of Allahabad.
-It visits several holy sites in India.
-The story takes place at various places of spiritual importance in India.
-The novel deals with mythological themes, highlighting a conflict between a newly active historical sect worshipping Shiva and a powerful secret organization, the Nine Unknown Men.
+The story takes place at various places of spiritual importance in the Indian subcontinent starting from Allahabad.
+The novel deals with a conflict between a newly active historical sect worshipping Shiva and a powerful secret organization, the Nine Unknown Men.

 Plot summary

 A murder takes place in the town of Haridwar.
 The victim is a history professor who has little or no affinity with the place.
-The killer is unknown but has left some religious symbols on the naked body of the professor which is found a few kilometers away from the place of murder.
+The killer is unknown but has left some religious symbols on the naked body of the professor which is found a few kilometers from the place of murder.
 A week later, another murder takes place in similar circumstances in the holy town of Srikakulam.
 Troubled by the murder of two of his most trusted allies and by two subsequent heists in Kolkata and Bikaner, the working head of National Society for Hindu Consciousness, Mrityunjai Pradhan turns to the Intelligence Bureau of India for help with the case.

-Themes

-The book deals with two major themes.
-First of all, it deals with the historical achievements of India.
-This is done by referring to the Nine Unknown Men from Talbot Mundy's 1923 novel.
-The novel explores the history and usage of some ancient Indian technology and art appearing in their books.
-The second theme is the signs and symbols related to Shiva, a Hindu deity.

-Characters and locations
+Characters

-The main characters of the novel are:

 Shoumik Haldar – Deputy Director of the Information Bureau of India.